Skip to main content

 • Opportunities for advancement.
 Earn both your undergraduate and graduate degrees at UND in just five years.

-You'll study core areas of public health including epidemiology, biostatistics, social and behavioral sciences and health policy and management.
 You'll have the option to choose a path that allows you to serve the broader public or one that prepares you to teach health education in schools.
 Advanced skills in health communication may also prove beneficial to students with graduate and professional interests in medicine, nursing and allied health.

-Bachelor of Public Health Education
+UND's Public Health Education Degree

 • Learn the principles of evidence-based public health and key elements such as health communications, health policy, law, and ethics.